shinrich/amc-ts-docs/ssl-api.en.rst

    .. note:: that if ATS is configured to use the SNI information this context may not be used if it is overridden by that configuration.

-   .. note: You can force this context by using :c:func:`TSSslContextSet` and passing the context retrieved by this function.
+   .. note:: You can force this context by using :c:func:`TSSslContextSet` and passing the context retrieved by this function.

 .. c:function:: bool TSSslContextSet(TSSslVConn svc, void* ssl_ctx)